EthicalSource/contributor_covenant/content/version/3/0/code_of_conduct.md

 How we enforce our community standards also reflects our culture.
 These are examples of remedies based on the severity of a violation's impact.
 Note that some remedies may be cumulative.

 #### 1. Correction.
-Community impact: Use of unsuitable or unprofessional language or behavior.
+_Community impact_: Use of unsuitable or unprofessional language or behavior.

-Remedy: A private warning and explanation of why the behavior was problematic.
+_Remedy_: A private warning and explanation of why the behavior was problematic.
 The offender may be asked to make a personal or public apology.

 #### 2. Warning.

-Community impact: A violation involving a single incident or series of actions.
+_Community impact_: A violation involving a single incident or series of actions.

-Remedy: A warning with penalties for continued behavior.
+_Remedy_: A warning with penalties for continued behavior.
 Violating these terms may lead to a temporary or permanent ban.

 #### 3. Temporary Ban.

-Community impact: A serious or sustained violation of community standards.
+_Community impact_: A serious or sustained violation of community standards.

-Remedy: A temporary ban on interactions with community members.
+_Remedy_: A temporary ban on interactions with community members.
 Violating these terms may lead to a permanent ban.

 #### 4. Permanent Ban.

-Community impact: Showing a pattern of violation of community standards.
+_Community impact_: Showing a pattern of violation of community standards.
 Sustained unsuitable behavior toward a person or class of people.

-Remedy: A permanent ban from all participation in the community.
+_Remedy_: A permanent ban from all participation in the community.

 ### Discretion in Enforcement Actions.